CharlieHomewood/project-skyline/Tutorials/Obsidian/Internal links.md

 To create a link, use: \[\[]]
  - This will automatically open a dropdown menu where you can select or type the name of the note you wish to link to

 You can customise the text of a link by using the `|` separator.
+ - The syntax would be: `[[Note name|Display text]]` which would result in a link which just appears as \[\[Display text]] but actually links to the note called `My note name`

  > [!example]
- > Let's say you wanted to link to the note `Hello` .
-You could rename the link so that it fitted in with your writing more fluently.
+ >  - Let's say we have a note called `Double jump mechanic` and you wanted to refer to that note when talking about a level design
- >
+ >  - You might write:
+ > 	 - "We give players access to a mid-air boost early to support vertical exploration".
+ > 	 - The "mid-air boost" is the `Double jump mechanic`
+ > 	 - So you could link to `Double jump mechanic` by writing: \[\[Double jump mechanic|mid-air boost]]

 These links are more specifically called **outgoing links**, as they link **outwards** to another note.
 If a note is linked to by some other note, it will have an implicit **backlink**.